10 – The End

 If there’s one thing that can be said about Pearl Jam songs, it’s that they can unveil a stripped down characteristic like it comes second nature to them.
 With Low Light, which is such a wonderful acoustic-based deep cut off of their 1998 record, Yield, you grow to love their folksy roots just as much as their stadium rock, and the piano that hangs in the background really makes this a poignant aperture for Pearl Jam.
 It’s the kind of Pearl Jam song that makes you want to take a cross-country journey, and just looking at the album art is reason enough.

-Many say that their 1994 record Vitalogy is their best, and that may very well be the case, but we’re not here to make those kinds of judgements; it was a milestone record for Pearl Jam though.
-It was an eclecticism of punk, grunge, folk rock ballads, and a slight flirtation of the avant-garde.
-Immortality is powerful form of lyrical prose embroidered into the carefully bottled eruption of mellow constraint and hardened energy; McCready shines once again with the Stevie Ray Vaughan-esque roughness he adds to the song.
+Many say that their 1994 record Vitalogy is their best, and that may very well be the case, but we’re not here to make those kinds of judgments; it was a milestone record for Pearl Jam though.
+It was an eclecticism of punk, grunge, folk-rock ballads, and a slight flirtation of the avant-garde.
+“Immortality,” is a powerful form of lyrical prose embroidered into the carefully bottled eruption of mellow constraint and hardened energy; McCready shines once again with the Stevie Ray Vaughan-esque roughness he adds to the song.
 Some have construed the song as being about Kurt Cobain, which Vedder has denied, but that’s the great thing about music: people can interpret it in different ways.

 Continuing on into Vitalogy territory, Nothingman proved to be a spontaneous genesis for the band’s emotional wingspan.
 The music was written by Jeff Ament and lyrics courtesy of Vedder.
 Its message is one of resounding beauty, with the overall melody that ensnare like an evocative boa constrictor; it’s a song about holding on to the ones you love, because it could all disappear until there’s nothing left.